lul29/Phys212/gravity.md

 The gravitational acceleration on the surface of the Earth is determined by the mass of the Earth and the radius of the Earth such that

 <lrn-math> g= \frac{GM_E}{r_E^2} \approx 9.80\;m/s^2</lrn-math>

+## The electric force.

+As we will see the electric force has a very analogous form to the gravitational force.

+The complexity of the problems will increase because

+* we will deal with situations where they are many more than two objects interacting.
+* the force can be attractive and repulsive.